 1 - Middle Georgia Technical College

 With an average net price of just $142 for in-state students for 2010-2011, Middle Georgia Technical College in Warner Robins is the state's most affordable option for a postsecondary education.
 As of the 2012-2013 academic year, in-state students at this school paid an estimated $2,200 in tuition and fees, while their out-of-state counterparts paid $4,120, according to NCES figures.
 That same year, off-campus room and board for Middle Georgia Tech students was estimated at $7,800.
-For 2010-2011, NCES reported that 84% of students received financial aid, with an average grant and/or scholarship package of $5,002.
+For 2010-2011, NCES reported that 84% of students received grant and/or scholarship aid, with an average package of $5,002.

 2 - Central Georgia Technical College

 Another affordable option for in-state students, Central Georgia Technical College in Macon had an average net price of $1,531 in 2010-2011.
 As of the 2012-2013 academic year, NCES reported that tuition and fees at Central Georgia Tech were an estimated $2,250 for in-state students and $4,170 for out-of-state students, while off-campus room and board for all students was an estimated $2,000 per year.
-The 94% of Central Georgia Tech students who were awarded financial aid in 2010-2011 earned an average grant and/or scholarship aid package of $5,651.
+The 94% of Central Georgia Tech students who were awarded grants and/or scholarships in 2010-2011 saw an average aid package of $5,651.

 3 - Southeastern Technical College